 Think about your phone and where it goes every day.
 Most of the time, it sits in the pocket of your jeans or tucked away in your purse.
 Sometimes, in your weakest of moments, it flies through the air and slides across the dirty ground, or falls between couch cushions to be among the dust and dirt that collects below our home furniture.

-With time, your iPhone will collect dust, grime, lint or fuzz within the charge port.
-Unlike most things, we classify as “dirty”, soap and water just won’t due for an electronic.
-Weeks, maybe months (heck, even maybe YEARS!) of invisible particles build and build and build until the components of your charging cable cannot connect with the charge port of your iPhone.
+With time, your iPhone will collect dust, grime, lint, or fuzz in the charging port.
+Unlike most things we classify as “dirty”, soap and water just won’t do for an electronic.
+Invisible particles accumulate over weeks, months, or even years, until the components of your charging cable can no longer connect to the charge port of your iPhone.

 There’s only a limited amount of space on our mobile devices.
 They are small by design, and though they seem to contain unlimited space, we often forget that each of our phones comes with a predetermined amount of storage space.
-For these reasons, instead of sending photos to the clouds or deleting old apps that we downloaded for a previous employer or to try and learn German that one week last February, we ignore our recommended software update because it tells us it requires X-amount of space to update.
+For these reasons, instead of sending photos to the clouds or deleting old apps that we downloaded for a previous employer or trying to learn German that one week last February, we ignore our recommended software update because it tells us it requires X amount of space to update.

 Do you have an issue with your iPad?
 Here’s a guide on how to reset an iPad step-by-step!

 Maybe this seems silly to you.
 But it shouldn’t.
-Often, when something goes wrong with our phone, we blame the phone, not the environment our phone is in.
+Often, when something goes wrong with our phone, we blame the phone, not the environment it is in.
 Like everything, things can break.
-Electronics can short, old outlets can die, and surge protectors from the year 2000 can falter.
+Electronics can fail, old outlets can die, and surge protectors from the year 2000 can falter.

 The iPhone requires two items to charge: a functioning charging cable and a functioning outlet.
 It’s extremely possible that one of those items is not working properly.

-The charging port is small and deeper than you anticipate (look at the end of the iPhone charger), so old-school pick-cleans with a pen just won’t do.
-Grab a paper clip (or a hair clip if you, a roommate, or a girlfriend have one handy), and start scraping.
-Of course, make sure to use common sense when cleaning out the port — don’t stab or jab with force.
+The charging port is smaller and deeper than you anticipate (look at the end of the iPhone charger), so old-school pick-cleansing with a pen just won’t do.
+Grab a paper clip (or a hair clip if you, a roommate, or your girlfriend have one handy), and start scraping.
+Of course, make sure to use common sense when cleaning out the port—don’t stab or jab with force.
 Simply run the point of the paper clip across the sides and lift at an angle, dragging whatever residue you’ve captured up the side of the port.

-Push your selfies and screenshots that you’ve collected on your camera and photo apps to the cloud, or delete the fewer desirable; Delete the apps you don’t use, or temporarily remove them (an option on iPhone) while your software update completes.
-After you’ve created adequate storage space, just run the dang update.
+Push your selfies and screenshots that you’ve collected on your camera and photo apps to the cloud, or delete the less desirable ones.
+Delete the apps you don’t use, or temporarily remove them (an option on the iPhone) while your software update completes.
+After you’ve created adequate storage space, just run the damn update.

-If you are sure your phone is updated and the port is cleaned, check the outlet or charging cable.
-The easiest way to do this is found– find another electronic.
+If you are sure your phone is updated and the port is clean, check the outlet or charging cable.
+The easiest way to do this is to find another electronic device.
 You probably have wireless headphones laying around, and if not, certainly a laptop or tablet.
 Plug in that secondary device and see if it works.
-If it doesn’t it’s the outlet.
-Or the cable.
+If it doesn’t, it’s the outlet.
+Alternatively, there’s the cable.

 Better yet, instead of digging up another electronic, look across the couch at Marley, or Nick (or whoever your friends or roommates are) and ask them to plug their phone in.
 This is a simple A/B test you can perform to find out if your outlet or cord is working (or not).
 Also, ask that same friend for their cord to charge, to test out your charge port or that same outlet.
 Easy peasy.

-If all else fails, there is one more solution to your problem — shut your phone off and turn it back on.
-Maybe you’ve heard this joke in an office, when your computer freezes, “just turn it on and off again!”
+If all else fails, there is one more solution to your problem–shut your phone off and turn it back on.
+Maybe you’ve heard this joke in an office: when your computer freezes, “just turn it on and off again!”
 Well, sometimes it’s not a joke.
 If you take a moment and ponder the last time you turned your phone off, it likely correlates to a required software update.
-Our phones are overused, and our overuse takes a toll on the phone, operationally.
+Our phones are overused, and our overuse takes a toll on the phones, operationally.

 By restarting your phone, the phone gets a break from processing the mountains of data and functions.
 Think of it as quiet meditation for your device.
-When the phone shuts down, and restarts, it’s more than likely that small issues will go away, including issues with charging.
+When the phone shuts down and restarts, it’s more likely that small issues will go away, including issues with charging.

 We need our phones.
-We’ve come too accustomed with them by our hips or in our bags, or lying motionless beside us on the couch or bed, waiting for the vibrate or text/notification tone to sound, alerting us to our next social fix.
-So, why struggle to charge your phone?
+We’ve come too accustomed to having them on our hips or in our bags, or lying motionless beside us on the couch or bed, waiting for the vibrate or text/notification tone to sound, alerting us to our next social fix.
+So, why do you struggle to charge your phone?
 Hopefully, for the issue you’re having, something above helped you find and solve it.